Klagarge/BachelorThesis-OTSecurity/02-main/04-mitm.typ

 )

 = Attack on Modbus/TCP
-To modify a packet, the first step is to be on a #gls("mitm") position.
-This is done by using #gls("arp", long: false) poisoning as describe in @subj:attack:mitm-requirements.
-Once the attacker get all packets, they have to be redirect to the Python (@stack:mitm-python) script for modification on the fly.
-To do that the attacker can use iptable to add a rules on his firewall.
-The idea is to put all the packets on a queue so that the Python script can retrieve and analyse them one by one. @code:mitm-iptable show how to use iptable (@stack:mitm-iptables) to put on queue `1` all packet destinated to the subnet `192.168.0.0./16`.
+To modify a packet during a Modbus/#gls("tcp") attack, the first step is to establish a #gls("mitm") position.
+This is achieved using #gls("arp", long: false) poisoning as described in @subj:attack:mitm-requirements.
+Once the attacker intercepts all the packets, they need to redirect them to a Python (@stack:mitm-python) script for real-time modification.
+This redirection can be accomplished by configuring iptables (@stack:mitm-iptables) to add rules to the attacker's firewall.
+The idea is to place all the packets into a queue, enabling the Python script to retrieve and analyse them sequentially. @code:mitm-iptable demonstrates how to use iptables (@stack:mitm-iptables) to enqueue all packets destined for the `192.168.0.0/16` subnet into queue `1`.
 #[
   #figure(
     align(left,